corneliusdavid/hugo-pascalinia/README.md

     plausibleDomain = "example.com"

-    enableShareOnFediverse = false  # enable a button at the end of an article to share it on the fediverse
+    enableShareOnFediverse = false  # enable a button at the end of an article to share it on the fediverse tocBeforeImage = false  # show the table of contents before the main article image; default false

     # WARNING: deprecated!
 Use [[menu.icons]] instead, look below
     # links = [